ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Fabrice: there is no opt out or opt in globally, so we need to address it.
 All parts have to be listed no ability to opt out globally.
 Different AI agents have come up with different solutions, Google has Google extended, you have new players (deepseek) looking at stuff and getting blocked.
 It is important to express allow disallow by content and also by user agent.
 The key problem is that websites want no AI training.
 But it should be more granular and have a category for search for example.

-Mark: location and user agent is covered but purpose is not. so if we have a vocabluary it can tackle it.
+Mark: location and user agent is covered but purpose is not. so if we have a vocabulary it can tackle it.

 Martin: robots.txt has to be looked at by clients. robots.txt is good for signaling a large proportion of websites not to be allowed.
 This is about setting out purposes rather than knowing user agents and blocking them or not.
 If we have this usage preference expression and can attach it we have done our job.
 There are no usage preference on content to date.